rebanto/rebanto/README.md

 *(not the full list)*

 **working on:**
 training radiograph classifiers
-AI research
+ai research
 shipping weird and occasionally useful AI projects
 building applications for non-profits with [Phoenix Tech Solutions](https://github.com/phoenix-tech-solutions)